chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/AUDIO_Standalone/readme.txt

  - "Start audio Player" operation starts playing the song from the uSD.
 The files are read using the FatFs file system then USBH_AUDIO_ChangeOutBuffer() function is called while playing songs and the bytes are stored in a circular buffer.
 Sampling frequency, Channels number and File size (duration) are detected.
-The audio.c file contains a set of APIs for Audio Out palyback, for example when the WAV file is playing, USBH_AUDIO_SetVolume() is called to change the volume setting.
-This example does not support compressed WAV formats.
+The audio.c file contains a set of APIs for Audio Out playback, for example when the WAV file is playing, USBH_AUDIO_SetVolume() is called to change the volume setting.
+This application does not support compressed WAV formats.
  - "Re-Enumerate" operation performs a new Enumeration of the device.